lonnieljyu/doc-audit/README.md

 # DocAudit
-Auditing tool for large document datasets.
+Data pipeline for auditing large document datasets.
 The general concept can be applied to any type of document but the scenario that this project currently covers is email auditing.

 # Dependencies